Detection and Feature Selection in Sparse Mixture Models: Unknown covariance matrix

-{\bf Remark.} Although the null distribution of \eqref{malk2} depends on the unknown covariance matrix $\bSigma$, it can calibrated by a simple Bonferroni correction, which is possible because \eqref{malk2} is the minimum over all subsets $S\subset [p]$ of size $s$ of variables which have a null distribution that is independent of $\bSigma$.
-The same applies to \eqref{malk3}, \eqref{malk4} and \eqref{malk5}.
+\begin{rem} Although the null distribution of \eqref{malk2} depends on the unknown covariance matrix $\bSigma$, it can calibrated by a simple Bonferroni correction, which is possible because \eqref{malk2} is the minimum over all subsets $S\subset [p]$ of size $s$ of variables which have a null distribution that is independent of $\bSigma$.
+The same applies to \eqref{malk3}, \eqref{malk4} and \eqref{malk5}. \end{rem}

 \begin{prp} Consider testing \eqref{omega0} versus \eqref{omega1} with the assumption $|\nu-1/2|<\frac{\sqrt{3}}{6}$, and assume that $n \gg [s \log (ep/s)]^2$.
 Let $T$ denote the statistic \eqref{malk2}.
-There is a sequence of critical values $t$ such that such the test $\phi = \{T \le t\}$ is asymptotically powerful, meaning $\gamma(\phi; \Omega_0, \Omega_1(\nu, R_1, r_n)) \to 0$, if \beq r_n \gg \Big[\frac{s}{n}\log\left(\frac{ep}{s}\right)\Big]^{1/4}\vee \Big[\frac{s}{ \sqrt{n}}\log\left(\frac{ep}{s}\right)\Big]\ . \eeq \end{prp}
+There is a sequence of critical values $t$ such that such the test $\phi = \{T \le t\}$ is asymptotically powerful, meaning $\gamma(\phi; \Omega_0(\nu), \Omega_1(\nu, R_1, r_n)) \to 0$, if \beq r_n \gg \Big[\frac{s}{n}\log\left(\frac{ep}{s}\right)\Big]^{1/4}\vee \Big[\frac{s}{ \sqrt{n}}\log\left(\frac{ep}{s}\right)\Big]\ . \eeq \end{prp}

 We see that there is a substantial discrepancy between the performance that we establish for the sparse kurtosis test \eqref{malk2} in \prpref{malk2} and the lower bound obtained in \prpref{lower_sparse_unknow_variance}.
-The issue comes from the control of the numerator in \eqref{malk2}, in that the fourth moment estimator has a heavy tail and does not concentrate enough when $s\log(ep/s)$ is too large.
+The issue comes from the control of the numerator in \eqref{malk2}, in that the estimator for the fourth moment has a heavy tail and does not concentrate enough when $s\log(ep/s)$ becomes large.